Properties of Multisymplectic Manifolds: Canonical models for multisymplectic manifolds. Darboux-type coordinates

-Nevertheless, unlike symplectic manifolds, multisymplectic manifold $(M,\Omega)$ in general are not (locally) diffeomorphic to their canonical models, and additional properties are needed in order to have a { Darboux theorem} which assures the existence of Darboux-type coordinates.
-In particular, in order to have multisymplectic manifolds which locally behave as the canonical models, it is necessary to endow them with additional structures: a 1-isotropic distribution ${\cal W}$ satisfying some dimensionality conditions, and a ``generalized distribution'' $\varepsilon$ defined on the space of leaves determined by ${\cal W}$.
-In fact, the existence of distributions satisfying certain properties is a necessary condition in order to establish Darboux-type theorems for different kinds of geometrical structures (presymplectic, cosymplectic, $k$-(pre)symplectic, and $k$-(pre)cosymplectic) \cite{Awane-1992,book:Crampin_Pirani,LMORS-1998,GRR-2018}.
+In order to have multisymplectic manifolds which locally behave as the canonical models, it is necessary to endow them with additional structures; in particular, a 1-isotropic distribution ${\cal W}$ satisfying some dimensionality conditions, and a ``generalized distribution'' $\varepsilon$ defined on the space of leaves determined by ${\cal W}$.
+In fact, the existence of distributions satisfying certain properties is a necessary condition in order to establish Darboux-type theorems for different kinds of geometrical structures (presymplectic, cosymplectic, $k$-(pre)symplectic, and $k$-(pre)cosymplectic) \cite{Awane-1992,book:Crampin_Pirani,LMS-1988,LMORS-1998,GRR-2018}.
 Thus: